 The Interface as Sign

 Software interfaces do the same thing.
-The designers of Spark’s DataFrame API constructed a model user: someone who thinks in terms of logical transformations, who trusts the optimizer to make good decisions.
+The designers of Spark’s DataFrame API presupposed a model user: someone who thinks in terms of logical transformations, who trusts the optimizer to make good decisions.
 That model user is well-served by the API in most cases.

 This is exactly what happens when a Spark job runs for six hours instead of twenty minutes, or when a MERGE rewrites a terabyte of data to update a thousand rows.
 The system has not failed.
 The interpretive frame has.
 The engineer must reconstruct, from query plans and executor logs, a physical model the interface was designed to hide.